DeloitteDigitalUK/frontend-playbook/README.md

 ## What the playbook is not
 - a collection of starter apps and boilerplates.
 We believe that a separate repo can help keep the code up-to-date and attract external contributors.
 - a learning catalogue.
-[The Path of the Ninja](https://github.com/DeloitteDigitalUK/fed-path-of-the-ninja) should cover all of our FED learning recommendations.
+[The Path of the Ninja](https://github.com/DeloitteDigitalUK/fed-path-of-the-ninja) should cover all of our front-end learning recommendations.
 - a place for technology-specific advice better covered elsewhere, time-sensitive information, browser support, specs, comparissons, metrics.
 The source is likely to be more up-to-date, so we should point to external resources which are better maintained.

 ## Contributing

-This playbook belongs belongs to everyone in the DD Front-End teams.
+This playbook belongs belongs to everyone in the DD front-end teams.
 You own this as much as anyone else, and your thoughts and suggestions are crucial to making it useful to others.
 Get stuck into it!

 [Read the full contributor guide](CONTRIBUTING.md).